Get the Answers You Need From the Professionals You Trust

 The average size home sprinkler system takes 1 to 2 days to install.
-A large estate home can take from three days to one week.
+A large estate home can take from 3 days to one week.
 A very large commercial system can take months, or even years to complete.

 Will I have to shut off the system when it rains?

-No. By law ( The Water Conservation Act ) all new sprinkler systems come with an automatic rain sensor which will turn the system off when significant rainfall occurs.
+No. By law (The Water Conservation Act) all new sprinkler systems come with an automatic rain sensor which will turn the system off when significant rainfall occurs.
 It will automatically reset itself when conditions dry out so even if you are on vacation your system knows what to do.

 How soon can I have my new system installed?

-Usually our schedule will allow us to install your system 1-2 weeks after you give us the ok.
+Usually our schedule will allow us to install your system 1-2 weeks after you give us the OK.
 By law, permits are required and all properties have to be marked out for underground utilities which usually takes 7 business days.

 Are permits required?

 Yes, each town has specific permits which are required.
 EcoSystems Irrigation will file these permits on your behalf as part of our agreement with you.
-You will only need to pay the specific fees required by the township, pick them up, and then arrange for the final inspection.
+You will only need to pay the specific fees required by the township, pick them up and then arrange for the final inspection.

 How long is my new system guaranteed for?

-Will my new system need on-going service in the future?
+Will my new system need ongoing service in the future?

 Your new system will need to be winterized every autumn, which we will do with a large air compressor.
 In the spring, your system will need to be turned on again and programmed to run.
 You can have us do this or you can do it yourself.
 On occasion, the system may need service.
 EcoSystems Irrigation prides itself in our dependable service technicians and our great customer relations.
 If you need us we are only a phone call away.

-What is required service after installation?
+What is the required service after installation?

 The only necessary service is the winterization of your lawn sprinkler each fall.
 It is important to remove all standing water from the system to prevent freeze damage.
-We also offer the option of a spring start-up and a full season package.
+We also offer the option of spring start-up and a full season package.

 What will installation of a sprinkler system do for my lawn?

 A properly designed sprinkler system will apply water for a predetermined amount of time at an even application rate.
 All too often hand watering results in over-watering some areas and under-watering other areas.
-Another benefit of a sprinkler system is its ability to water your lawn when you are out of town or you don’t have the time.
+Another benefit of a sprinkler system is its ability to water your lawn when you are out of town or when you don’t have the time.

 What kind of products do you use?

-EcoSystems Irrigation is using the best products in the industry such as: Toro, Irritrol, Rain Bird, Hunter, and Netafim drip tubing.
+EcoSystems Irrigation is using the best products in the industry such as: Toro, Irritrol, Rain Bird, Hunter and Netafim drip tubing.
 If you have a product you specifically want, we can get it just for you.

 What is drip irrigation, and what will it do for my landscaping?